jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Majic versus dark majic.
-Or, another franchise story versus Game of Thrones._
+_Fan reactions of another generic blockbuster movie versus Game of Thrones.
+Or, dark majic versus majic._

 When DVDs and dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchandise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons; was declared evil.
 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
-The industry refused to evolve.
+The industry refused to do the hard word and evolve.
 Instead, they called their own customers' disloyal thieves.

 And here was born Darth Blockbuster.
-Hollywood leaders were actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
+Hollywood leaders were actively and knowingly trying to force humanity to keep using old tools in our cyborgology.
 Rather than sending us quality stories over the internet, Hollywood demanded we keep buying for Blue-rays.
 But before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ![Frontline movies full](/img\sketches\frontline-movies-full.jpg )
 _Today, most movies stink, and most theatres are dead.
 That's you Stargazer, looking at the frontline after removing the dark majic mask that had you watching pompous banquets giving out awards to movies you've likely not even seen._

 # Intermission

 Intermissions are an excellent time to stretch our legs, buy a snack, and also ask some questions about the story so far.
-Here, I want to define more terms, characters, and emphasize why our solved by reaching to control modern levers of power.
+Here, I want to define more terms, characters, and emphasize why reaching for modern levers of power solves our problems and makes us happy.

 ## Recap

 The game of civilization never stops.
 It goes on forever because it's the game of life; evolve or die.
 Thus, we're always that person on Main Street trying to figure out what's right for ourselves while trying to help our society prosper.
 I think we all try our best.
 We try to educate ourselves, eat well, or join movements like sustainable agriculture and renewable energy.

 That's good news because even though human evolution is (currently) hard to see, we're still nonetheless playing the game.
 We simply have a huge problem—we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
-Since we're still obsessed with the era of mass-production, we've been digitizing our society using ideas meant industrialize it.
+Still obsessed with the era of mass-production, we've been digitizing our society using ideas meant to industrialize it.

-Today we still measure our success by the Industrial Age stats like GDP growth, employment numbers, Dow Jones Industrial Average, union membership rates.
+That's why still measure our success by the Industrial Age stats like GDP growth, employment numbers, Dow Jones Industrial Average, union membership rates.
 These numbers don't tell us anything about ourselves.
 They don't say if we have more savings, better-maintained infrastructure, fewer heart attacks, or if we're living happier lives.

 The Internet Age gives us the power to start measuring our happiness and therefore our civilizatoin's health.
 To get there, we have to finish our upgrade with the "click" of a new philosophy.
 One that says improving our lives is our right and our duty.